 The Nolan Principles refer to Leadership in terms of promoting and supporting the principles of Conduct in Public Life, but the Commissioner and the Chief Constable are explicitly committed to providing a robust, timely and caring response to events that affect the public and our communities.
-This is reflected in a clear statement in the Police and Crime Plan for 2017 - 2021 "Delivering a Safer Gwent", the priority given to preventing harm and protecting victims (particularly vulnerable people); to addressing the threats to community safety; and to working with local partner agencies in the public interest.
+This is reflected in a clear statement in the Police and Crime Plan for 2011 - 2025 "Making Gwent a Safer Place to Live and Work", the priority given to keeping neighbourhoods safe; to combatting serious crime; supporting victims and protecting the vulnerable; and to working with local partner agencies in the public interest.